 When considering this question, we wanted to consider potential relevant differences between various times of day in relation to city activities.
 We chose to divide each day into four time blocks; morning contains commute activity for much of the driving population (Source: http://overflow.solutions/demographic-data/what-time-does-the-average-american-leave-for-work/), afternoon includes return commute activity, evening represents leisure or commute activities (especially for shift workers), and night generally includes sleep and leisure activities.

-A few interesting notes from the data for this question, represented in Fig. 2 below, include that police stops were especially prevalent from 6pm to 12AM, with traffic stops at an average of 9199 and suspicious stops at 7197.
-Suspicious stops nearly equaled traffic stops for periods other than 6pm to 12AM.
-65% of all stops occurred during the second half of the day, from 12PM to 12AM.
+A few interesting notes from the data for this question, represented in Figure 2 below, are that police stops were especially prevalent from 6PM to 12AM, with 9,199 traffic stops and 7,197 suspicious stops.
+Suspicious stops nearly equaled traffic stops for periods other than 6PM to 12AM.
+Sixty-five percent of all stops occurred during the second half of the day, from 12PM to 12AM.

-It would be interesting to correlate this data with information on where police are positioned in the city during various times, and which duties they are performing.
-As stops can be generated by police, a larger presence may result in more events that would necessitate a stop being witnessed.
+It would be interesting to correlate this data with information on where police are stationed throughout the city during various times and which duties they are performing.
+A larger police presence during a particular time block may result in more events that would necessitate a stop being witnessed.
 To our knowledge, this information is not publicly available.
+Additionally, stops can also be initiated by other people, such as through 911 calls; the concentration of people in the city and on the roads varies based on time of day, and there isn’t much public information on those numbers either.

-Figure 3
+Figure 2